sasintharparanthaman/Using-tools-like-John-the-Ripper-for-password-cracking-/README.md

-  •	A file named raghul.txt.zip will appear.
+  •	A file named sachin.txt.zip will appear.

 ### Step 3: Open John the Ripper Terminal in Kali Linux